oxcompsoc/learntocode/session3/Notes.md

 ### Exercise 1.
 (Free Response)
 Create a list of a few countries or cities you want to visit.
 Print the whole list on one line.
-Print the list item by item.
+Print the second item of the list.
 Print the length of the list.

 ### Exercise 2.
 Backwards